-For points (i) and (ii), we would suggest bringing more certainty as to the entry into resolution in order to allow predictability.
+- For points (i) and (ii), we would suggest bringing more certainty as to the entry into resolution in order to allow predictability.
 This would also avoid pre-empting market driven successful recovery if the entry into resolution is too early, or the impossibility to execute any meaningful resolution action/access to meaningful financial resources if the entry into resolution is too late.
-In doing so, we suggest to make specific reference to the resources included in the default management procedure set out under the CCP's rulebook and in its recovery plan.
+In doing so, reference should be made to the resources available according to CCP's rules and arrangements, including recovery tools.
 This would allow a comparative measure for the exposure and therefore bring more certainty on the trigger for the entry into resolution.
-Furthermore, we would welcome more clarity on how the authorities will determine that "the recovery measures will not be sufficient to return the CCP to viability in a timely manner".

-Concerning point (iv), this criterion based on CCP's participants confidence seems to bring uncertainty as the entry into resolution would be disconnected from CCP resilience and recovery tools.
+Furthermore, we would welcome more clarity on how the authorities will determine that "the recovery measures will not be sufficient to return the CCP to viability in a timely manner". - Concerning point (iv), this criterion based on CCP's participants confidence seems to bring uncertainty as the entry into resolution would be disconnected from CCP resilience and recovery tools.
 We consider that this proposed criterion is subjective, and allow for an arbitrary entry into resolution even before the CCP's resilience tools have been affected by a default or non-default loss.
-We, therefore, would suggest the removal of this proposed criterion since it would also alter the incentives for clearing members to participate constructively in a CCP's default management process.
+We, therefore, would suggest the removal of this proposed criterion.